-Data 4 Actions is a company specialized in behavioral health economics.
-Our strength is that we master microeconomic notions that can translate into a powerful research protocol that will have the ability to influence end-users about the economic relevance of a given product or service.
+Data 4 Actions is a research group specialized in behavioural health economics.
+Our strength is that we master microeconomic underlying notions that can translate into a powerful research protocol and report that will have the ability to influence end-users about the economic relevance of a given product or service.

-How do we build each customized stories?
+How do we build each customized story?
 We build them, over and above our experience, expertise and dedication to success for each of the 5Ps, through:

 Julie loves to share her passion and experience about health economics.
 Hence, she was invited to be a spokesperson in many events.
 These events mostly consist of:

 - OECD –2017 (Paris)

 - London School of Economic – Key note speaker of the conference “Rethinking Healthcare” (London) (2017)